connectrpc/connect-query-es/README.md

 };
 ```

-This function is intended to be used with TanStack Query's `useMutation` API.
+This function is intended to be used with TanStack Query's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation) function.

-## `UnaryHooks.useQuery` (React only)
+## `UnaryHooks.useQuery`

-This function is intended to be used with Tanstack Query's `useQuery` API.
+> Note: This API can only be used with React

 ```ts
 const useQuery: (
   input?: DisableQuery | PartialMessage<I>,
   options?: {
     getPlaceholderData?: (enabled: boolean) => PartialMessage<O> | undefined;
     onError?: (error: ConnectError) => void;
     transport?: Transport | undefined;
     callOptions?: CallOptions | undefined;